powbabix/Documentation/jasper/README.md

 * [Mac](install-image/mac.md)

 ## Installing Jasper
-Once the .img is written to the SD card, and the OS has booted, SSH into your Raspberry Pi. (check out [Rasbperry Pi documentation link](https://www.raspberrypi.org/documentation/remote-access/ssh/) on how).
+Once the Image is written to the SD card, and the OS has booted, SSH into your Raspberry Pi. (check out [Rasbperry Pi documentation link](https://www.raspberrypi.org/documentation/remote-access/ssh/) on how).
 ```
 Default User: pi
 Default Password: raspberry (change ASAP)